mickiedd/carnd_t1p3/writeup_template.md

 Then I try to a much more powerful network architecture, the architecture pubilshed by the autonomous vehicle team at NVIDIA.The model contained a much more deeper layers than the previous model.And then I train the data with this model, because this network is much more powerful, i only need to train one epoch, and I get a pretty nice loss.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track just like the image show below, to improve the driving behavior in these cases, I decide to get more data from this spots, that is gather more data to run 3 times clock-wise and counter-clock-wise arround the track
+There were a few spots where the vehicle fell off the track just like the image show below, to improve the driving behavior in these cases, I decide to get more data from this spots, that is gather more data by running 3 times clock-wise and counter-clock-wise arround the track

 <img src='./oie_2jTSbgoBxnw5.png' />